ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/vortextls.rst

    :param key_handler_data: User defined data that will notified along with corresponding data at key handler.
    :type  key_handler_data: object

 .. function:: is_enabled (conn)

    Allows to check if the provided connection has successfully activated TLS profile

    :param conn: the connection to check for TLS activation.
    :type conn: vortex.Connection

+   :rtype: True in the case TLS profile was activated.
+Otherwise False  is returned.
+Check :ref:`verify_cert` in the case you want to also check certificate status.

+.. function:: verify_cert (conn)

+   Allows to check peer certificate verify status.

+   :param conn: the connection to check for TLS activation.
+   :type conn: vortex.Connection

+   :rtype: True in the case certificate verification status is Ok (valid).
+Otherwise False is returned.